-While Tasplan does not borrow money, some entities who manage the underlying investments within our investment options may borrow and incur borrowing costs.
+While we don't borrow money, some entities who manage the underlying investments within our investment options may borrow and incur borrowing costs.
 Examples of borrowing costs include interest, establishment fees, administrative fees and other fees for maintaining the loans, borrowing costs are not directly charged to your account but may reduce the earnings for the underlying asset before they are distributed to us.
 They are not included in the investment fee or indirect cost ratio.

 |Investment option||Estimated property operating costs each year||Estimated borrowing costs each year||Estimated transactional and operational costs included in the indirect cost ratio each year|

-For more information, check out the Fees and costs section of the Tasplan Super guide.
+For more information, check out our Fees and costs fact sheet.